tech-qasim/tech-qasim/README.md

 # 👋 Hi there, I'm Mohammad Qasim!

-I'm a passionate Flutter and backend developer with over **one year of experience**, specializing in crafting high-quality and responsive cross-platform applications using **Flutter**.
+I'm a passionate Flutter and backend developer, specializing in crafting high-quality and responsive cross-platform applications using **Flutter**.
 I enjoy building clean UIs, writing scalable code, and learning the latest in mobile development tech.

 ## 🚀 Tech Stack